loopbackio/loopback.io/pages/en/edit_docs/tags.md

    ```
     {% endraw %}

    {% include note.html content="In the \_includes/mydoc folder, there's a taglogic.html file.
 This file (included in each tag archive file) has common logic for getting the tags and listing out the pages containing the tag in a table with summaries or truncated excerpts.
-You don't have to do anything with the file &mdash; just leave it there because the tag archive pages reference it." %}
+You don't have to do anything with the file &mdash; just leave it there because the tag archive pages reference it.
+   " %}

 4. Change the title, tagName, and permalink values to be specific to the tag name you just created.